mcgrathcoutinho/zk-encode/week-1/lesson-1.md

 Furthermore, a **single equation between polynomials can represent an unbounded number of equations between numbers**.

+The polynomial above only has three terms.
+The polynomials we use in ZK proving systems will probably have a million terms or more.

 #### [3.7.1] Roots of a polynomial

 For a polynomial $P$ of a single variable $x$ in a field $K$ and with coefficients in that field, the root $r$ of $P$ is an element of $K$ such that $P(r) = 0$.